Office of Financial Aid and Student Employment

 Should a student be assigned a grade of “W,” “WF” or “F” for one or all of the courses for which aid was calculated and disbursed, aid will not be disbursed until the respective faculty confirms that the student initiated attendance with the Office of Financial Aid & Student Employment.
 Confirmation by faculty of initiated attendance will need to be made within seven (7) business days of the request.
 Should faculty fail to confirm initiated attendance, the Title IV aid will be prorated or cancelled prior to disbursement for the affected courses for which aid was calculated and awarded.

-Student employment is an integral part of university life for many students.
-Student labor benefits the university in almost every academic and administrative department on campus.
-Student employment may be related to a student’s major or interests and work schedules can be designed around a student’s academic schedule.
+Student employment is an integral part of the university and of university life for many students.
+Student labor benefits the institution in almost every academic and administrative department on campus.
+The student’s employment can be related to his/her program of study and/or interests and work schedules can be arranged around the student’s academic schedule.

-Western employs approximately 700 students during the academic year.
-The types of jobs available are as diverse as the students themselves.
-A complete list of job descriptions is available at www.wcsu.edu/finaid/employ.asp.
+WCSU employs approximately 800 students during the academic year.
+The types of positions available are as diverse as the students themselves.
+A comprehensive list of position announcements can be found on the Financial Aid & Student Employment website.

-Students are paid bi-weekly, and the hourly rate is contingent on the difficulty of position and the experience of the student.
+To be eligible, students must be matriculated in a minimum of 6 credit hours at the university.
+Students are paid biweekly with an hourly rate of pay contingent on the difficulty of the position and the experience of the student.

-- The Federal College Work Study Program is a federally funded program based on financial need.
-Because the program is financially need-based, work experience is not the qualifying factor.
-In order to work under the Federal College Work Study Program, a student must meet the conditions listed under the Pell Grant section.
+The Federal Work Study Program is a federally funded program based on demonstrated financial need; work experience is not the qualifying factor.
+A Federal Work Study award is based on available funding.

-- Western’s institutional payroll is not based on a student’s financial need.
-Students are employed based on the needs of each department, availability of funds, and the student’s experience in specific areas.
+The Institutional Payroll is state funded and is available to all students; it is not based on a student’s financial need.
+Students are employed based on the needs of the department, the availability of funds, and the student’s experience in specific areas.

 All federal and state funds are subject to federal and state regulations as mandated.